 What about formal qualifications?

 There is no legal requirement for young people to take a particular set of qualifications.
-The internal assessment component of many qualifications can restrict the certification of external candidates.

-Parents/guardians are responsible for any costs associated with this.
+Parents or guardians are responsible for any costs associated with this.

 What happens next?

-Parents/guardians will receive a letter informing them whether the request is granted or whether further information will be required.
+- Parents or guardians will receive a letter informing them whether the request is granted or whether further information will be required.